For the month of November, we will be talking all things damage here on the blog.

 • Keep plenty of following distance between you and the vehicle ahead.
 In ideal conditions, leave four seconds on city streets and six seconds on highways.
 In winter, leave considerably more.

-We take care of outfitting every car, van and truck in the fleet with winter tires, as well as ice scrapers and snow brushes.
-If the vehicle you’ve booked has a handy back-up camera to help you see from all angles, remember to give the camera lens a wipe at the start of your booking to clear away dirt and debris.
+We take care of outfitting every car, van and truck in the fleet with winter tires, ice scrapers, windshield washer fluid, and snow brushes.
+If the vehicle you’ve booked has a back-up camera, remember to give the camera lens a wipe at the start of your booking to clear away dirt and debris.

 Keep an eye out for our next blog post, all about how we keep track of damage and the role our members play.
 Stay tuned!